 It's no secret that happy employees produce more quality work and are more engaged in their work environment.
 One surefire way to disengage and reduce productivity is for supervisors to micromanage their direct reports, especially if there isn't a good reason or poor performance to address.

 Those in higher positions need to recognise that their team members want to feel trusted to get their work done and do a good job.
 Instead of counting how many hours an employee spends at their desk, measure productivity by how much they get done and the quality of their work.

 If a parent needs to take a half hour off work to go pick up a child or an hour to go to the dentist, don't punish them by making them use paid time off or reprimanding them.
-If they are being productive and meeting goals, give employees the autonomy to manage their time and workload.
+If they are being productive and meeting goals, give employees more autonomy and encourage work-life balance.